Calvineries/Gmod-Nexus-External-ESP/README.md

 # Gmod-Nexus-External-ESP

+### A new version is coming!
+The current version will not receive any new features.

+I am currently working for a few days on a V2, a complete rewrite under another library.
+This new version fixes almost all the flaws of the cheat (non-exhaustive list: automatic offsets by pattern scanning, no more flickering, ESP based on bones, ...)
+The cheat will remain free and open source.

+## About
 Nexus is an open-source Python external wallhack, triggerbot, aimassist and bhop compiled with PyInstaller **for GMOD x64**.
 It's external : nothing is injected, no lua code is used/edited.